1956 FA Cup final: Post-match

 Trautmann attended the evening's post-match banquet (where Alma Cogan sang to the players) despite being unable to move his head, and went to bed expecting his injury to heal with rest.
 As the pain did not recede, the following day he went to St George's Hospital, where he was told he merely had a crick in his neck which would go away.
 Three days later, he got a second opinion from a doctor at Manchester Royal Infirmary.
 An X-ray revealed he had dislocated five vertebrae in his neck, the second of which was cracked in two.
 The third vertebra had wedged against the second, preventing further damage which could have cost Trautmann his life.
+Trautmann's convalescence took several months, resulting in him missing a large part of the 1956–57 season.

 When Manchester City's train from London reached Manchester, the team were greeted by cameras from Granada TV and an open-top bus.
 They embarked on a journey from London Road station to the town hall in Albert Square, taking a route along some of Manchester's main shopping streets.
 The size and spirit of the crowds led the Manchester Evening Chronicle to make comparisons with VE Day.
 The boisterousness of the crowds in Albert Square meant the Lord Mayor struggled to make his speech heard above chants of "We want Bert".
 After the civic reception at the Town Hall and a banquet at a Piccadilly restaurant, the team returned to the open-top bus and headed to Belle Vue Pleasure Gardens, near the club's former home of Hyde Road in east Manchester, where the Chronicle held a function.